slaveOftime/Brainloop/README.md

 ## How to Use

-- download binaries to run directly on Windows/Mac/Linux: [release]()
+- download binaries to run directly on Windows/Mac/Linux from [releases](https://github.com/slaveOftime/Brainloop/releases)

-    Unzip it and find file **Brainloop.exe** or **Brainloop.** to run it.
+    Unzip it and find file **Brainloop** to run it.

-    Examples for configuration (appsettings.Production.json):

-    Below is the default which is using sqlite for data and memory embedding:
+    Below is the default configuration (appsettings.Production.json) which is using SqlLite for data and memory vector embedding, but you can open it and modify it accordingly:
     ```json
     {
         "urls": "http://localhost:11435",